 Mauritius Visa and Residency options

-- Short term recreational visits.
-This visa is for tourism and travel.
+- Short-term recreational visits.
+This is for tourism and travel.

 - Mauritius student visa.
 This study visa covers education, training, and internships.

-- Long term residence without working.
+- A long-term residence without working.
 These residence permits are perfect for retirees and people with an income from outside the country.
 This includes the new Premium Travel Visa for Long Stays.

 We’ll look at each of these in the sections below.